OutSystems/AzureARMTemplates/README.md

 Use this group of templates to deploy OutSystems in an existing database server.

+**Notes:**
-You should check if the virtual network has network connectivity to the database server before starting the deployment.
+- You should check if the virtual network has network connectivity to the database server before starting the deployment.
+- Always validate if you already have your own Virtual Network to deploy on or if you need to use one of the auxiliary templates (bottom of this read.me)

 ### 1. Single Environment